How to Scrape Redfin Real Estate Property Data in Python

 }

-We can then use the Python redfin scraper we wrote earlier to scrape these URLs for property datasets.
+We can then use the Python Redfin scraper we wrote earlier to scrape these URLs for property datasets.

 Bypass Redfin Blocking with ScrapFly

 Scraping Redfin.com seems very straight-forward though, when scraping at scale our scrapers are very likely to be blocked or asked to solve captchas.
+This is where Scrapfly can lend you a hand!

 To take advantage of ScrapFly's API in our Redfin.com web scraper all we need to do is change our httpx session code with scrapfly-sdk client requests: